sierkov/daedalus-turbo/README.md

 # Quality
-The accuracy of the ledger state reconstruction has been tested by comparing the reconstructed components of the ledger state with those prepared by Cardano Node at the end of each Shelley+ epoch on the Cardano's mainnet up to 465.
+The accuracy of the ledger state reconstruction has been tested by comparing the reconstructed components of the ledger state with those prepared by Cardano Node at the end of each Shelley+ epoch on the Cardano's mainnet up to epoch 465.
 The code of the test is located in the [test/validate-state.cpp](test/validate-state.cpp) file.

 The indexing and history-reconstruction code has been tested using a sample of ten thousand randomly-selected stake keys.
 For 100% of those, the reconstructed ADA balance (excluding rewards) precisely matched the stake recorded in the ledger snapshot produced by Cardano Node.
 The testing was performed with slot number 106012751 at the tip of the blockchain.
 The code of the test is located in the [test/validate-balance.cpp](test/validate-balance.cpp) file.